-This mum had hoped her daughter’s name would seem unique, but when it proved less niche she pondered some very drastic action.
+A mum had hoped her daughter’s name would seem unique, but when it proved less niche than she originally hoped, she pondered some drastic action.

 “Really upset by this”

-The woman posted to popular forum Mumsnet, noting that her daughter is now four years old and a name she once thought was unique is proving less so.
-This mum grew up with a name that she shared with a few other girls in her class, and apparently scarred by the experience wanted something else for her child.
+The woman posted to popular forum Mumsnet, explaining that her daughter is now four years old and a name she once thought was unique is proving less so.
+This mum grew up with a name that she shared with a few other girls in her class and, apparently scarred by the experience, wanted something else for her child.

 “I gave her a name which, I thought, was very original as I hadn’t heard another girl called it in about 20 years,” she explained.
 “Only to find when she started nursery another girl called the same but spelt differently.”

-To add insult to apparent injury, the own little girl is destined to start primary school as one of three girls with the same or similar names in her class.
+To add insult to apparent injury, her own little girl is destined to start primary school as one of three girls with the same or similar names in her class.

 “Totally hacked off and really upset by this,” the annoyed mum wrote.
 “Maybe an over reaction but in the 1970’s I was one of 5 named the same in my class and vowed never to have my [kids] live with the same.”